You may recognise some of them:

 The summer of 2003 was spent fund-raising for the trip to the National finals.
 A series of concerts were held in the Victory Club and a team of local supporters also rallied round to contribute to the total.
-The test piece for the finals was Elgar’s Enigma Variations – a piece that was far more musically demanding than the usual run-of-the-mill test pieces.
-The band played well and was placed 13th out of 20 performers – perhaps not a result to cheer over but not one to be ashamed of either.
-It was disappointing not to be placed higher but this was still the band’s second best ever result in the Nationals.
+The test piece for the finals was Elgar’s Enigma Variations, a piece that was far more musically demanding than the usual run-of-the-mill test pieces.
+The band played well and was placed 13th out of 20 performers, perhaps not a result to cheer over but not one to be ashamed of either.
+It was disappointing not to be placed higher but this was still the band’s second best ever result in the National Finals.

-But after this high point the following couple of years were a pretty lean and unsettled period for the band.
-William Rushworth took over as conductor to be later followed by Stan Lippeat.
+After this high point the following couple of years were a pretty lean and unsettled period for the band.
+William Rushworth took over as conductor to be followed later by Stan Lippeat.
 With the closure of the Victory Club for renovation in early 2006 the band lost not only its home but a lucrative source of income from the concerts it promoted there.
 Times were so hard that the band was reduced to rehearsing once a week.
-But it was during this period that the band appointed a new Musical Director – David Nesbit – a professional tuba player with great experience of the brass band and orchestral worlds.
+It was during this period that the band appointed a new Musical Director, David Nesbitt, a professional tuba player with great experience of the brass band and orchestral worlds.
 Under his leadership the band began to rebuild and faced 2007 with a new optimism.
 This was rewarded in March with victory at the Yorkshire Area First Section and two months later with first prize in the Senior Trophy competition in Blackpool.
 The band rejoined the Championship Section in 2008 but unfortunately suffered immediate relegation back to the 1st section in 2009.

-Also during this time, due to a lack of suitable rehearsal rooms in Stocksbridge, the band decided to leave the area and relocate back to Sheffield.
-The sponsorship links to Stocksbridge had long ago disappeared and with the breaking of the geographical links the band took the decision to revert to a former name – City of Sheffield Band.
+During this time and due to a lack of suitable rehearsal rooms in Stocksbridge the band decided to leave the area and relocate back to Sheffield.
+The sponsorship links to Stocksbridge had long ago disappeared and with the breaking of the geographical links the band took the decision to revert to a former name once again in City of Sheffield Band.

-In 2010, after an unsettled 4 years in temporary band rooms, the band finally found a permanent home in a modern, spacious room above Harrison’s Bar on Regent Terrace in the heart of Sheffield.
+In 2010, after an unsettled 4 years in temporary band rooms the band finally found a permanent home in a modern, spacious room above Harrison’s Bar on Regent Terrace in the heart of Sheffield.
 Now the suitcases and boxes could at last be unpacked and the pictures and souvenirs hung on the wall.
-This was, in effect, a return to its roots as the new rehearsal room was only a short distance from the band’s original home the Hallamshire Hotel.
-The establishment of a permanent home brought to an end a difficult and unsettled few years that had had begun with the closure of the Victory Club.
-The return of a number of former members, as well as some new blood, gave the band a welcome chance to reflect and rebuild.
+This was in effect a return to its roots as the new rehearsal room was only a short distance from the band’s original home, the Hallamshire Hotel.
+The establishment of a permanent home brought to an end a difficult and unsettled few years that had begun with the closure of the Victory Club.
+The return of a number of former players as well as some new blood gave the band a welcomed chance to reflect and rebuild.

 In 2011 former player and conductor Derek Renshaw returned bringing a new sense of purpose and professionalism.
 With a settled and experienced team the trophy cabinet soon began to fill up again after some fine results in the contest field.

 November 2011 brought yet another change of name.
-Strong links had been establish with the union Unite through the band’s involvement with the Durham Miner’s Gala – the band had led the Unite contingent for the past 2 years.
-This led to a formal sponsorship and the band became Unite the Union Band.
+Strong links had been establish with the union Unite through the band’s involvement with the Durham Miner’s Gala.
+The band had led the Unite contingent for the past 2 years which led to a formal sponsorship and the band became Unite the Union Brass Band.